SpaceX will try again to launch its mega rocket into orbit after first attempt ended in an explosion

 A month ago, the FAA completed its safety review of the upcoming Starship launch.
 It needed more time to wrap up its environmental review.
 No one was injured in the first attempt, but the pad was heavily damaged as the rocket's 33 main engines ignited at liftoff.

-The U.S. Fish and Wildlife Service later reported that concrete chunks, steel sheets and other objects were hurled thousands of feet (hundreds of meters) from the pad.
-It also said a plume of pulverized concrete sent material several miles (up to 10 kilometers) away.
+The U.S. Fish and Wildlife Service later reported that concrete chunks, steel sheets and other objects were hurled thousands of feet from the pad.
+It also said a plume of pulverized concrete sent material several miles away.

 Wildlife and environmental groups sued the FAA over what they considered to be the FAA’s failure to fully consider the environmental impacts of the Starship program near Boca Chica Beach.